Robust Equilibria in General Competing Mechanism Games: Introduction

 It is worthwhile to mention that mechanism design approaches considered in Szentes (2010) and this paper are different from contracting with limited commitment considered by Bester and Strausz (2000, 2010) and Dorval and Skreta (2018) in a model with a single principal.
-In Bester and Strausz (2000, 2010), a principal cannot specify the set of the actions that he can choose conditional on agents' messages.
+This literature considers the situations where part of a principal's action is not contractable.
 Because of that, the standard Revelation Principle does not hold even with a single principal (Bester and Stausz (2000)).
-What the principal can design is rather a communication device that generates a publicly observable output message $s$ conditional on an agent's private input message $m$ (Bester and Strausz (2010)).
-While the principal designs a communication device, he observes only the output message $s$ and this output message does not restrict the set of actions that the principal can choose.
-Given the posterior belief conditional on the output message $s,$ the principal chooses his action.
-Dorval and Skreta (2018) applies the limited commitment approach to a model with an agent's persistent type in multiple periods: The principal's action choice in the current period is independent of an agent's output messages observed from previous communication devices.